opentracing-contrib/java-specialagent/README.md

 3. The <ins>SpecialAgent</ins> must not adversely affect the runtime stability of the application on which it is intended to be used.
 This goal applies only to the code in the <ins>SpecialAgent</ins>, and cannot apply to the code of the instrumentation plugins made available in [opentracing-contrib][opentracing-contrib].
 4. The <ins>SpecialAgent</ins> must support static and dynamic attach to applications running on JVM versions 1.7, 1.8, 9, and 11.
 5. The <ins>SpecialAgent</ins> must implement a lightweight test methodology that can be easily applied to a module that implements instrumentation for a 3rd-party plugin.
 This test must simulate:
-   1) Launch the test in a process simulating the `-javaagent` vm argument that points to the <ins>SpecialAgent</ins> (in order to test automatic instrumentation functionality of the `otarules.btm` file).
+   1) Launch the test in a process simulating the `-javaagent` vm argument that points to the <ins>SpecialAgent</ins> (in order to test auto-instrumentation functionality).
    2) Elevate the test code to be executed from a custom class loader that is disconnected from the system class loader (in order to test bytecode injection into an isolated class loader that cannot resolve classes on the system classpath).
    3) Allow tests to specify their own `Tracer` instances via `GlobalTracer`, or initialize a `MockTracer` if no instance is specified.
 The test must provide a reference to the `Tracer` instance in the test method for assertions with JUnit.
 The <ins>SpecialAgent</ins> must provide a means by which instrumentation plugins can be configured before use on a target application.